 Last summer I made a fantastic road trip through the American Pacific Northwest.
 The Pacific Northwest does not have any official boundaries, but from what I’ve been told the American part includes Washington and Oregon and the Canadian part covers pieces of British Columbia.
 Since I had already been to the Canadian part twice before, I decided that during this Pacific Northwest road trip I’d only visit Oregon and Washington, a long time dream of mine come true.
 In this blog you will find my two-week Pacific Northwest itinerary, combining bustling cities with scenic nature.
-Enjoy!
+Enjoy this post with a long Oregon and Washington road trip itinerary.

 Also read: more tips for your North West USA road trip